|

 hitherto, proposing amendment for the time to come with His grace.
 Our

+Father.
 SECOND WEEK.

+FIRST DAY.
+FIRST CONTEMPLATION The usual preparatory prayer.
 The first prelude is to recall the

 history of what I have to contemplate, which is here how the three Divine